Skip to content

 unknown_char

-Character to replace unknown tokens with, by default 'N'
+Character to replace unknown tokens with, by default 'N'.

 Returns